jech2/AudioSurvey/README.md

 $ npm run dev
 ```
 - Currently, 30010 port is used.
-- Currently, 8000 port of backend is connected as reverse proxy. (backend port number don't need to be opened.)
+- Currently, 8000 port of backend is connected as reverse proxy. (backend port number doesn't need to be opened.)
 - If page not shown, check whether any adblock plugin is used.

 ## Backend